-Andorra is a member of numerous international organizations, including the United Nations and many of its specialized and regional agencies, such as United Nations Educational, Scientific and Cultural Organization (UNESCO), and United Nations Conference for Commerce and Development (UNCCD).
-Andorra is also a member of the Council of Europe (CE), the Economic Commission for Europe (ECE), and the Organization for Security and Cooperation in Europe (OSCE).
+Liechtenstein is a member of numerous international organizations, including the United Nations and many of its specialized and regional agencies.
+Liechtenstein is also a member of the Council of Europe (CE), the Economic Commission for Europe (ECE), the European Bank for Reconstruction and Development (EBRD), and the Organization for Security and Cooperation in Europe (OSCE).